 Installation must conform with the classification and test reports (available upon request)

-With light reflection indexes higher than 90% of unperforated versions and higher than 85% for perforated versions, Plafometal’s metal ceilings reflect the incident daylight, helping to add more natural light and to reduce needs for artificial lights.
+With light reflection indexes up to 87% of unperforated versions and up to 79% for perforated versions, Plafometal’s metal ceilings reflect the incident daylight, helping to add more natural light and to reduce needs for artificial lights.

 - Products must be installed in accordance with DTU 58-1 code of practice.